Chapter 14 – The Americanization of Siv

 I was in love.
 We were in love.
-We knew perfectly well what we were doing, but nothing could make us say ‘No, this must not happen.
-Allyn has to go back to Syracuse, upstate New York, and pick up his job as a speech and drama teacher.’
+We knew perfectly well what we were doing, but nothing could make us say “No, this must not happen.
+Allyn has to go back to Syracuse, upstate New York, and pick up his job as a speech and drama teacher.”
 Of course we had caused a crisis that was going to have consequences we could only vaguely imagine at this point.
 But it did happen.
 And there was no way we could make it not happen.

 It is not surprising that when I fell in love at age 31 with an American, I did not hesitate to flee from my depression and find a new territory, where I could start my life all over.
-Of course I couldn’t be absolutely sure that all was going to work out like a balmy walk on the beach, but we did know perfectly well what we were getting ourselves into.
+Of course I couldn’t be absolutely sure that all was going to work out like a sunny walk on the beach, but we did know perfectly well what we were getting ourselves into.
 And Allyn always knew that he was going to stay as present and supportive to his sons as it was possible.
-I was leaving Sweden partly to get away from painful memories and my over-dependence on my sister Gun who was happy to see me go.
+I was leaving Sweden partly to get away from painful memories of a failed marriage and my over-dependence on my sister Gun, who was probably happy to see me go.
 I caught the plane from Copenhagen to Kennedy Airport in late August and it was actually my very first flight.
 The year was 1964.

 Our apartment was sparsely furnished, mostly with furniture from Allyn’s old room in his mother’s house in Queens and it was enough for our immediate needs.
 It took forever for my furniture from Sweden to be delivered since a months-long dock strike in New York harbor held up my container.
 My wonderful dad and his wife, Elsa, had taken care of the packing and shipping.